As00-00/DAI-Assignment1/README.md

 Comparing Categorical and Numerical Variables

-Bar Plots (categorical vs. numerical)
+--->Bar Plots (categorical vs. numerical)

 Violin Plots (to see distribution differences)

-Example Interpretation:
+->Example Interpretation:

 If the violin plot is wider in one region, that category has more observations in that range.

-Multivariate Analysis: This step explores how multiple features interact.
+3) Multivariate Analysis: This step explores how multiple features interact.

-Pair Plots (Relationships Between Multiple Variables)
+--->Pair Plots (Relationships Between Multiple Variables)

 Creates scatter plots for all numerical variables against each other.

-Example Interpretation:
+->Example Interpretation:

 Diagonal elements show the distribution of each variable.

 Off-diagonal elements show relationships between variables.

-Heatmap (Visualizing Correlations Among Multiple Variables)
+--->Heatmap (Visualizing Correlations Among Multiple Variables)

 Highlights strong and weak correlations in a dataset.

-Example Interpretation:
+->Example Interpretation:

 Bright colors indicate strong correlations between variables.

-Grouped Comparisons (Analyzing Interactions Between Features)
+--->Grouped Comparisons (Analyzing Interactions Between Features)

-Box Plot Comparing Survival Rate by Class
+--->Box Plot Comparing Survival Rate by Class

-Example Interpretation:
+->Example Interpretation:

 Higher-class passengers tend to pay higher fares and have a higher survival rate.